Justice Stephen Breyer, an influential liberal on the Supreme Court, to retire

 At the same time, he sought to make the public case against the conservative doctrine of "originalism."
 He wrote two books arguing for a different interpretation of the Constitution, and often debated conservative Justice Antonin Scalia in public.
 Scalia's often repeated view was that the Constitution, as he put it, "is not living but dead," and it must be interpreted as the Founding Fathers would have.
 Breyer's view was that the Founders understood perfectly well that nothing is static, citing for example, the Constitution's ban on cruel and unusual punishment.

 "Flogging might have been fine in the 18th century," Breyer said in a 2010 interview with NPR.
-"That doesn't mean that it would be okay and not cruel and unusual punishment today."
+"That doesn't mean that it would be OK and not cruel and unusual punishment today."

 What's more, he observed, even historians don't agree on what the Founders meant at the time they wrote the Constitution.